 Ready to upgrade?

-MaxiMoruM audits your current PHP version, maps every dependency, and delivers a clean migration plan — no surprises, no production downtime.
+MaxiMoruM audits your current PHP version, maps every dependency, and delivers a clean migration plan targeting the current PHP release — no surprises, no production downtime.
 Contact us at maximorum.com to schedule a compatibility review today.